Search INDUSTRIAL LAB

 Salt spray test ESS / AASS

-In the ESS or AASS (acetic acid salt spray test), the pH value of the salt solution is adjusted to the weakly acidic range.
-This and the added acetate anion place additional stress on the test specimens.
-While the acetic acid salt spray test was initially used primarily for components from the sanitary sector to take into account the use of acetic acid cleaners, it is now also being used in the automotive, printing cylinders and cutlery sectors.
-Nickel coatings or stainless steels with nickel as an alloying element can react sensitively to the acetate anion.
+In the ESS or AASS (acetic acid salt spray test), the pH value of the salt solution is set to a slightly acidic range.
+This, together with the addition of acetate ions, places additional stress on the test specimens.
+While the acetic acid salt spray test was initially used primarily for components in the sanitary sector to consider the use of acetic acid cleaners, it is now also used in the automotive, printing roller, and cutlery sectors.
+Nickel coatings or stainless steels with nickel as an alloying element can be sensitive to acetate ions.

 • Components from the sanitary sector